JosephPoncini/MC-SayHello/README.md

  // Created an API where user can input their name and function returns "Hello, {username}."

-// Peer Reviewed by: Alexander Soria
+// Peer Reviewed by:
-// Peer Review: API works fine.
-I like the simplicity of your code and how you routed your HTML Post.
+// Peer Review: